iwfan/iwfan.site/src/content/docs/about.md

 I have 8+ years of full-time software development experience.
 I'm familiar with modern web application development And I solid understanding of performance implications and scalability of code.

-Here is some frameworks or tools that I familiar with:
+Here are some frameworks or tools that I am familiar with:

 - Next.js / React / Redux / GraphQL / React-Query / Nuxt / Vue / Pinia